A data scalable augmented Lagrangian KKT preconditioner for large scale inverse problems: Introduction

 The reduced Hessian is the Hessian of the unconstrained reformulation of optimization problem \eqref{eqn:linear_optimization_problem}, in which the constraint is eliminated by viewing the state $u$ as an implicit function of the parameter $q$ via solution of the state equation.
 We discuss this reduced space problem in more detail in Section \ref{sec:reduced_problem}.
 For linear inverse problems (as considered in this paper), the reduced Hessian is equivalent to the Schur complement of the KKT operator with respect to the parameter.
 In other words, it is the operator remaining when the state and adjoint variables (and corresponding equations) are solved for and eliminated from the KKT system.
 Likewise, the KKT operator can be derived by starting with the reduced Hessian, defining auxiliary variables, and performing simple algebraic manipulations.
 Thus performing solves with the reduced Hessian and performing KKT solves are equivalent: if one can efficiently solve the former then one can efficiently solve the later and vice versa.
 For this reason, a popular class of methods for solving \eqref{eqn:KKT_matrix_full} relies on approximations or preconditioners for the reduced Hessian \cite{BirosGhattas05a, BirosGhattas05, HaberAscher01}.

 The most popular class of general purpose preconditioners for the reduced Hessian is based on approximating this operator with just the regularization operator, and either neglecting the data misfit term or dealing with it through some form of low rank approximation.
 The regularization is typically an elliptic operator and can be inverted using multigrid or other standard techniques.
 Furthermore, for ill-posed inverse problems the data misfit portion of the reduced Hessian at the optimal solution is usually a compact operator in the infinite-dimensional limit \cite{Bui-ThanhGhattas12a, Bui-ThanhGhattas12, Bui-ThanhGhattas13a, Vogel02}.
-Thus Krylov methods preconditioned by the regularization operator usually yield mesh independent convergence rates.
+Thus Krylov methods preconditioned by the regularization operator usually yield mesh independent, superlinear convergence rates\footnote{Here, by \emph{superlinear}, we mean that the norm of the error decays superlinearly with respect to the number of Krylov iterations.} \cite{AxelssonKaratson07, Fortuna79a, HerzogSachs15}.
 However, the importance of the regularization term in the reduced Hessian decreases as the regularization parameter is made smaller, and the importance of the data misfit term increases as the informativeness of the data increases.
 Indeed, the numerical rank of the data misfit portion of the reduced Hessian is roughly the number of parameter modes that are ``informed'' by the data.
-Since the eigenvalues of the regularization preconditioned Hessian are typically well-separated, regularization preconditioning on problems with highly informative data will require large numbers of Krylov iterations, even if the number of iterations is mesh independent.
+In addition, the eigenvalues of the regularization preconditioned Hessian are typically well-separated, which means that this approach will still require large numbers of Krylov iterations on problems with highly informative data.
 Thus, the best case scenario from a scientific standpoint (highly informative data) is the worse case scenario from a computational standpoint (large numbers of Krylov iterations required).

-Other problem-specific reduced Hessian solvers and preconditioners have been developed using a diverse set of techniques including analysis of the symbol of the reduced Hessian \cite{ArianTaasan99}, matrix probing \cite{DemanetLetourneauBoumalEtAl11}, approximate sparsity in curvelet frames \cite{HerrmannMoghaddamPeyman08}, and analytic expressions derived for model problems \cite{AdavaniBiros10, ArianIollo09, Flath13, FlathWilcoxAkcelikEtAl11, GholamiMangBiros16}.
+Other problem-specific reduced Hessian solvers and preconditioners have been developed using a diverse set of techniques including analysis of the symbol of the reduced Hessian \cite{ArianTaasan99}, matrix probing \cite{DemanetLetourneauBoumalEtAl12}, approximate sparsity in curvelet frames \cite{HerrmannMoghaddamPeyman08}, and analytic expressions derived for model problems \cite{AdavaniBiros10, ArianIollo09, Flath13, FlathWilcoxAkcelikEtAl11, GholamiMangBiros16}.